andreassolberg/documents/openidconnect/draft-solberg-openidconnectfederations.md

 The consumer sends a POST request to the `federation.endpoints.association` endpoint in the Identity Provider metadata.

-The body of the request will be a Dynamic Assocation Request encoded in JSON and signed using JSON Simple Sign, using the key associated with one of the public keys listed in the metadata of the consumer.
+The body of the request will be a Dynamic Assocation Request encoded in JSON and signed using [Magic Signatures][], using the key associated with one of the public keys listed in the metadata of the consumer.

+The request MUST contain the following properties:

+`type`
+: This property MUST be set to `client_associate`.

+`redirection_url`
+: This value MUST match the `oauth.endpoints.redirection` in the consumer metadata.

+Here are some additional properties that may be added

+`federation.loa`
+: This property is optional, and may be useful if the provider offers more than one loa value in the provider metadata.
+The provider may use this to select authentication methods with the user.
+The value may in example influence whether the user will need to use two-factor authentication or not.

 Here is an example of the `Dynamic Association Request`: